Dooomino/Discovery-of-Kotlin/README.md

 ```

-## About open source library
+## About Open Source Library

-> _Describe at least one contribution by the open source
-community written in the language._
+### TornadoFX

+[TornadoFX](https://tornadofx.io) is a library of Lightweight JavaFX Framework for Kotlin.

+Is a __GUI__ specialize library, a type safe GUI builders.

+TornadoFX could be Run on Gradle using dependecy, by [Setup](https://edvin.gitbooks.io/tornadofx-guide/part1/2.%20Setting%20Up.html) TornadoFX could be easy deployed in few lines.

+TornadoFX only support up to Java 8, since Java9/10 had removed JavaFx from Java, which is one of the bases of TornadoFX.

 # Analysis of the language

-After programming using Kotlin, We can say that Kotlin is a both functional programming language but also a procedural programming since Kotlin has both object-oriented and functional constructs, but we mainly use it function programming style for most development stiuations.
-Functional programming is a part of Kotlin, Java Exceptions and Libraries could be used in Kotlin as well.
+After programming using Kotlin, We can say that Kotlin is a both __functional programming language__ but also a __procedural programming language__, since Kotlin has both __object-oriented__ and __functional constructs__.
+However, we mainly use it function programming style for most stiuations. __Functional programming is a part of Kotlin__, Java Exceptions and Libraries could be used in Kotlin as well.

-Kotlin is a statically-typed programming language, it has the fix data type once a varibale of function is declared, although variable could be an ___`any`___ type at first, it data type cannot be changed after a value is asigned.
+Kotlin is a __statically-typed__ programming language, it has the __fix data type__ once a varibale of function is declared, although variable could be an __`Any`__ type at first, it data type cannot be changed after a value is asigned.
 As a high level programming language, Kotlin has simplfied many things in it inline functions such as __`toInt()`__ for type casting and __`1..10`__ for generate range function, and even could override operators.
-Eventhough Kotlin does not have the ability to perform meta-programming, it is possible to create program using keywords such as __`infix`__ to create a meta-programming like function.
+Eventhough Kotlin __does not have the ability to perform meta-programming__, it is possible to create program using keywords such as __`infix`__ to create a __meta-programming-like function__.
 For example:

+>
 ```
 infix fun Double.pwr(exp: Double) = Math.pow(this, exp)
-    fun main('args: Array<String>) {
+fun main() {
     val d = 2.0 pwr 8.0
-        println(d)
+    println(d)<br>
 }
 ```

 > --- <cite>https://rosettacode.org/wiki/Metaprogramming#Kotlin</cite>

-Which means in `main()` and the whole `.kt` file we could use __`pwr`__ as a power operator inline.
+When a function declared with __`infix`__, means the word __`pwr`__ would be treated as a power operator.

 Kotlin provides the ability to call an instance of a function type with receiver providing the receiver object.
 A lambda expression in Kotlin can access its closure, such as:
 ```